So you want to learn how to make a baking soda volcano but you want a new twist. Why not try this snow volcano experiment?

 We love creative STEM activities, which is why we have tons of winter STEM activities and winter science experiments here at STEAMsational.

 This time, we’re taking science outside into the cold weather with this fun hands-on snow volcano experiment.

-This experiment can be done with real snow (if you have snow, check out these snow science experiments), artificial snow, or homemade snow.
+This experiment can be done with real snow, artificial snow, or homemade snow.

 How to Do the Snow Volcano Experiment

 So you want to make a snow volcano.
 Who can blame you; they look super cool!